Lupe Valdez

-Guadalupe Valdez (born October 11, 1947) is an American law enforcement official who served as Sheriff of Dallas County, Texas, from 2005 to 2017, and was the Democratic nominee for Governor of Texas in the 2018 gubernatorial election.
-She lost to the incumbent, Greg Abbott.
+Guadalupe Valdez (born October 11, 1947) is an American law enforcement official who served as Sheriff of Dallas County, Texas, from 2005 to 2017, and was the Democratic nominee for Governor of Texas in the 2018 gubernatorial election losing to incumbent, Greg Abbott.

 Early life

 Valdez was born and raised in San Antonio, as the youngest of eight children of Mexican-American migrant farm worker parents.

 She started life by working in the fields but paid her way through college.
 She earned a bachelor's degree in Business Administration from Southern Nazarene University in Bethany, Oklahoma, and later a master's degree in criminology and criminal justice from the University of Texas at Arlington.

 Early career

 Prior to entering law enforcement, Lupe Valdez was an officer in the United States Army Reserve, where she attained the rank of captain.

 Her law enforcement career began as a jailer, first in a county jail and then in a federal prison.
 She then moved on to investigative roles as an agent of the General Services Administration, the U.S. Department of Agriculture and, finally, the U.S. Customs Service.
 With the creation of the Department of Homeland Security in 2002, she was made a Senior Agent, serving in that role until her retirement.
 In January 2004, Valdez retired to run for the office of Dallas County Sheriff.
 In 2009, Valdez completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.